 Position Overview

-Reporting to the NSCRT Board of Directors (BoD), the Registrar will navigate a dynamic regulatory framework to make critical, high-profile decisions in a public accountability context.
+Accountable to the NSCRT Board of Directors (BoD), the Registrar will navigate a dynamic regulatory framework to make critical, high-profile decisions in a public accountability context.
+The Registrar administers all duties ethically and in a manner that is transparent, objective, impartial and fair.

 • Providing strategic vision and regulatory expertise to the BoD.